Caremo/hello-world/README.md

 Say hello to other developers

-Im a starting my first ever app
+Im a starting my first ever app.